 Yes, marble does stain, etch, and there is even already a small chip on the edge.
 But you know what… I don’t even care!
 Marble has been around forever and people have lived with it in all its glory since pretty far back in history.
 It will all be ok.
 If you aren’t ok with imperfections maybe it’s not for you.
 However, I did plan on the island being more durable since that is where I see us using the most countertop space.

 I will forever be a fan of mixing metals.
 In our kitchen, I chose polished nickel and black to keep things streamlined and simple, but I’m thinking I’ll add some brass in the accessories once we move in.
 All of our appliances, except the range, will have custom panels to match the cabinetry so you won’t see much metal in our kitchen.

 Overall I had a specific look in mind.
-Our kitchen is very open to our living room so I didn’t want it to scream kitchen!
-I didn’t want to look over there and see stainless steel everywhere, but rather have it feel like part of our furniture, cozy, and inviting.
-The pendant lights really made this feel exactly how I wanted to.
+Our kitchen is very open to our living room so I didn’t want it to scream Kitchen!
+I didn’t want to look over there and see stainless steel everywhere, but rather have it feel like part of our furniture, cozy, and inviting with natural elements.
+The pendant lights really made this feel exactly how I wanted it to.
 When I saw those go up I was like, yup… this is what I wanted!
 I can’t wait to share the full reveal with you!
 I have a feeling it will be the first space I share.
 Not only is it one of my favorites, but it just stands for everything I wanted in this house… plus it’s all you guys really ask about ;)